NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Rain of Razors.md

 Razor-sharp slivers of metal fall from the sky.
-Each creature in a @Template\[burst|distance:20\] within 60 feet takes 3d6 slashing damage with a Reflex check save against your class DC.
+Each creature in a 20-foot burst within 60 feet takes 3d6 slashing damage with a Reflex check save against your class DC.
 The razors embed in all surfaces in the area, making them hazardous terrain for 1 minute.
 A creature that moves through this hazardous terrain takes 3 slashing damage for every square of the area it moves into.

 * * *